This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-These step-by-step photos and instructions help you visualize how to make this single serve brookie recipe.
+The step-by-step photos below walk you through each stage.
 See the recipe box below for ingredient amounts and full recipe instructions.

-- Prepare the Dish: Preheat your oven to 350°F (177°C) and lightly grease a 10-ounce ramekin to prevent sticking.
+- Prepare the Dish.
+Preheat your oven to 350°F (177°C) and lightly grease a 10-ounce ramekin.
+A good coating of butter or oil on the inside prevents sticking and makes it easier to get clean spoonfuls when you serve it.

 Expert Tips

-- Use a Baking Sheet: Place the ramekin on a baking sheet to catch spills and make it easier to move in and out of the oven.
+- Place the ramekin on a baking sheet.
+The brookie can bubble up as it bakes.
+A rimmed baking sheet underneath catches any drips and makes it easier to move in and out of the oven.

 Serving Suggestions

-- Vanilla Ice Cream: A scoop on top of the warm brookie makes an irresistible pairing.
+- Single Serving Vanilla Ice Cream – a scoop on top of the warm brookie is hard to beat.

 Frequently Asked Questions